Tiger Technologies Technical Support

 A security warning

-Even though your home directory is designed to be private, you should not use it to store extremely valuable information (for example, credit card numbers) in "plain text".
-If your scripts collect valuable data such as credit card numbers, security experts recommend encrypting the data and transferring it to a secure computer, rather than leaving it on any Web server.
+Even though your home directory is designed to be private, you should not use it to store valuable information (for example, credit card numbers) in "plain text".
+If your scripts collect data such as credit card numbers, you should encrypt the data and transfer it to a secure computer, rather than leaving it on any shared public server.